linode/apl-docs/docs/faq.md

 **Where can I find all possible configuration options for the Otomi?**

 The [otomi-core/values-schema.yaml](https://github.com/redkubes/otomi-core/blob/master/values-schema.yaml) contains all the possible Otomi chart install configuration parameters.

 ---
+**Can Otomi be deployed on an existing cluster?**

+Yes, Otomi can be installed on an exciting cluster as long as there are no namespaces that are also created by Otomi.

+---
 ## Otomi Configuration